Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Click "Add to Cart" on a specific product (e.g., "Blue T-Shirt").2.
+1. Click "Add to Cart" on a specific product (e.g., "Blue T-Shirt").
-    Open the cart and note the quantity of the product.3.
-Click "Add to Cart" again for the same product.4.
-Repeat multiple times if needed.
+2. Open the cart and note the quantity of the product.
+3. Click "Add to Cart" again for the same product.
+4. Repeat multiple times if needed.

 ### Expected Result

+Expected Result:
+-Only one cart entry exists per product.
+-Quantity increments with each addition.
+-Cart total updates correctly based on quantity × price.
+Actual Result:
-Expected Result: -Only one cart entry exists per product. -Quantity increments with each addition.-Cart total updates correctly based on quantity × price.
-Actual Result: -A new cart row is created each time the same product is added. -Quantity does not increment; -multiple duplicate entries appear in the cart. -Cart total may be incorrect or misleading.
+-A new cart row is created each time the same product is added.
+-Quantity does not increment;
+-multiple duplicate entries appear in the cart.
+-Cart total may be incorrect or misleading.

 ------------------------------------------------------------------------